MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/wdf-verifier-control-application.md

 The Windows Driver Frameworks (WDF) Verifier control application (WdfVerifier.exe) is a tool for debugging Kernel-Mode Driver Framework (KMDF) and User-Mode Driver Framework (UMDF) drivers.
 You can use the tool for a quick assessment of drivers on a machine, and to make changes to their debugger settings.

-This documentation describes options found in the version of the application that ships as part of Windows Driver Kit (WDK)Â 8.1.
+This documentation describes options found in the version of the application that ships as part of Windows Driver Kit (WDK) 8.1.

-**Important**Â Â  To use WDF Verifier, you must have administrative privileges on the computer.
+**Important**   To use WDF Verifier, you must have administrative privileges on the computer.

-Â

 ### <span id="wdf_verifier_features"></span><span id="WDF_VERIFIER_FEATURES"></span>What can I do with it?